 For most kid victims, their teen years are still ahead of them.
+Investing in Social Security monitoring is critical to protect children.
 Those 8 or 4 years old make up a significant percentage of victims.
-Their S.S.N.s are pristine, and so is their credit when the scams start.
+Their Social Security numbers (SSN) are pristine, and so is their credit when the scams start.

-Scott Calder was just five or six when someone used his Social Security number illegally.
-While the Colorado youngster pursued his love of fishing, dinosaurs and youth soccer, a scammer opened a Bank of America credit card account with his S.S.N.
+Scott Calder was just five or six when someone used his SSN illegally.
+While the Colorado youngster pursued his love of fishing, dinosaurs and youth soccer, a scammer opened a Bank of America credit card account with his SSN.

 In Calder’s case (not his real name), the fraud continued undiscovered until he opened a checking account at age 18.
 Then a collection agency put his name and phone number together with his misused Social Security data.
 That’s when the collection calls began.